C2SM/c2sm.github.io/docs/alps/vclusters.md

 # Supported vClusters

-This page is hosting information about C2SM supported vClusters.
+This page is hosting information about C2SM supported vClusters (not all CSCS vClusters).

 ## Access